Racial and Nationality Discrimination in NPB - The Thorny Path of Zainichi Korean Players

 Discriminatory Heckling from Spectators

 Players known to be Zainichi Korean sometimes faced discriminatory heckling from spectators.
 Multiple former players have testified about insulting words like 'go back to Korea' being shouted at stadiums.
 Teams and NPB rarely took firm action against such heckling, leaving individual players to endure it alone for extended periods.
-Recently, social awareness of discriminatory behavior has increased, and ejection measures for discriminatory acts at stadiums have been introduced, but eradication has not been achieved.
+Since the 2010s, social awareness of discriminatory behavior has increased, and ejection measures for discriminatory acts at stadiums have been introduced, but eradication has not been achieved.

 Identity Struggles and Pride

 Zainichi Korean players have played within the complex identity of living in Japanese society while having Korean roots.
 They wavered between fear and pride in using their real names, continuously confronting how to accept their origins.
-Recently, some players have gone public as Zainichi Korean and play under their real names.
+Since the 2000s, some players have gone public as Zainichi Korean and play under their real names.
 Some Zainichi players also represent Korea in international competitions, expanding the range of identity expression.
 However, the history of discrimination has not been fully addressed, and creating an environment where Zainichi Korean players can comfortably play under their real names remains a challenge NPB must address.